How to have an eco-friendly period

 Peer support can help alleviate feelings of isolation by connecting you with other people who have experienced PMDD.

-The Gia Allemand Foundation provides more information about online peer support available for women with PMDD around the world, including links to online groups.
+The International Association for Premenstrual Disorders (IAPMD) provides more information about online peer support available for women with PMDD around the world, including links to online groups.
 You could also try Mind's Elefriends community, an online space for people with mental health problems.